bonnie-bee/ChiligirlUnicornShowdown/README.md

 In the heart of Texas resides champion chili makers - The Chiligirl and The Unicorn.
 They're best friends who teamed up to fight the forces of bad chili and spread joy in the form of a steaming bowl of red.
 This quiz will reveal your inner chili self - *Are you a Chiligirl or a Unicorn?*

+* Note - The game is built to be run on a specific touchscreen that interacts with lights.
+It might look a little funky on most computers but this version is mainly to show the gist of the app.

 ### Technologies Used:

   * React